Document to video converter for instant AI videos

 HeyGen produces production-ready output with natural narration, balanced pacing, and clear visuals.
 Videos are designed to look polished and consistent, suitable for training, education, internal communication, or customer-facing use.

 Yes.
-Editing is done at the text level.
-Update sentences, rearrange sections, or adjust emphasis, then regenerate the video.
-There’s no need to rebuild scenes manually or start from scratch.

-Yes.
-You can localise content using multilingual generation and video translator features.
-This allows teams to convert one document into videos for different regions while keeping meaning and structure consistent.
+You can localize content using multilingual generation and video translator features.
+This allows teams to convert one document into videos for different regions while keeping the meaning and structure consistent.

 The converter works alongside written documentation.
 Teams can maintain documents as the source of truth and generate videos whenever needed, ensuring text and video stay aligned over time.